Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Abstract

 \section{Abstract}

-The new conjectures are proposed that there are s-matter and v-matter which are symmetric and whose gravitational masses are opposite to each other.
-There are two sorts of symmetry breaking modes called V-breaking and S-breaking, respectively.
-In the V-breaking, v-particles get their masses and form v-galaxies etc., while s-fermions and s-gauge bosons are still massless and form s-SU(5) color-single states which loosely distribute in space and cause space to expand with an acceleration$.$ The curvature factor K in the RW metric is regarded as a function of gravitational mass density in the comoving coordinates.
-In the S-breaking, space can contract and causes temperature to rise.
-When it reaches the critical temperature, masses of all particles are zero so that s-particles and v-particles transform from one to another so that the gravitational mass density is zero.
-Consequently space inflation occurs.
-After the reheating process, the state with the highest symmetry transits into the V-breaking$.$ In the V-breaking, space first expands with a deceleration; then comes to static, and finally expands with an acceleration up to now.
-The cosmological constant is determined to be zero, although the energy density of the vacuum state is still large.
-There is no space-time singularity in the present model.
+A new conjecture is proposed that there are two sorts of matter called s-matter and v-matter which are symmetric and whose gravitational masses are opposite to each other, although both masses are positive.
+Therefore, there are two sorts of symmetry breaking called V-breaking and S-breaking.
+In the S-breaking, s-particles get their masses and form s-galaxies etc., while v-fermions and v-gauge bosons are still massless and form v-SU(5) singlets.
+There is no interaction among the v-SU(5) color-single states except gravitation so that they distribute loosely in space, cannot be observed and cause space to expand with an acceleration.
+When temperature increases to the critical temperature because space contracts, masses of all particles are zero so that s-particles and v-particles transform from one to another and the gravitational mass density becomes negative.
+Consequently, space stop to contract and inflation must occur.
+After reheating, space first expands with a deceleration and then expands with an acceleration up to now.\ There is no space-time singularity.
 There are the critical temperature, the highest temperature and the least scale in the universe.
-A formula is obtained which well describes the relation between a luminous distance and its redshift.
-The equations of structure formation have been derived, on which, galaxies can form earlier than the conventional theory.
-The universe is composed of infinite s-cosmic islands and v-cosmic islands.
-A huge v-voids is not empty, in which there must be s-matter with its bigger density, and which is equivalent to a huge concave lens.
-The densities of hydrogen and helium in the huge voids must be more less than that predicted by the conventional theory.
-The gravitation between two galaxies distant enough will be less than that predicted by the conventional theory.
-It is possible that a v-black hole with its big enough mass and density can transform into a huge white hole by its self-gravitation.
-Nucleosynthesis and CMBR are explained.
-Space-time is open or K\TEXTsymbol{<} 0 according to the present model.\ w can change from w \TEXTsymbol{>} 0 to w \symbol{126}-1.
+A formula describing distance-redshift is obtained.
+A huge void is not empty, and is equivalent to a huge concave lens.
+The densities of hydrogen in the huge voids must be much less than that predicted by the conventional theory.
+The gravitation between two galaxies with distance long enough will be less than that predicted by the conventional theory.
+A black hole with its mass and density big enough will transform into a white hole.
+Primordial nucleosynthesis and CMB are explained.
+It is possible that the universe is composed of infinite cosmic islands.
+The problem of energy conservation is discussed.